Table of Contents

-- These habitats experience periodic flooding from adjacent deep water habitats and therefore supports plants and animals specifically adapted to such shallow flooding or water logging.
+- These habitats experience periodic flooding from adjacent deepwater habitats and therefore supports plants and animals specifically adapted to such shallow flooding or waterlogging.

-- Waterlogged soil, adapted plant life (hydrophytes) and hydric soils (not enough O2) are the chief characteristics of wetlands.
+- Waterlogged soil adapted plant life (hydrophytes), and hydric soils (not enough O2) are the chief characteristics of wetlands.

-- India has totally 27,403 wetlands, of which 23,444 are inland wetlands and 3,959 are coastal wetlands.
+- India has over 27,000 wetlands, of which 23,000+ are inland wetlands, and around 4000 are coastal wetlands.

 - Wetlands occupy 18.4% of the country’s area of which 70% are under paddy cultivation.

-- Natural wetlands in India range from high altitude wetlands in Himalayas; flood plains of the major river systems; saline and temporary wetlands of the arid and semi-arid regions; coastal wetlands such as lagoons, backwaters, estuaries, mangroves, swamps and coral reefs, and so on.
+- Natural wetlands in India range from high altitude wetlands in the Himalayas; flood plains of the major river systems; saline and temporary wetlands of the arid and semi-arid regions; coastal wetlands such as lagoons, backwaters, estuaries, mangroves, swamps and coral reefs, and so on.